rachelrobbinsmayhill/clustering_project/README.md

 #### 4. EXPLORE
 Using Jupyter Notebook:
-- [x] Answer key questions about hypotheses and find drivers of tax value
+- [x] Answer key questions about hypotheses and find drivers of residual error
   - Run at least two statistical tests
   - Document findings
-- [x] Create visualizations with intent to discover variable relationships
+- [x] Create visualizations with the intent to discover variable relationships
   - Identify variables related to property values
   - Identify any potential data integrity issues
 - [x] Summarize conclusions, provide clear answers, and summarize takeaways